 - You can keep a tally on your phone or use an app.
 By keeping count, you’ll know when you’ve reached your limit.

 - Use a buddy system to help keep track.

-- Avoid drinking games since they encourage drinking too much too fast.
+- Avoid drinking games, even virtual ones, since they encourage drinking too much too fast.

 Measure your drinks, so you know exactly how much you’re drinking per drink.

 - Avoid pre-mixed drinks—you never know how much alcohol has been added.